Laid Off? 9 Changes To Make Today

 “Even though you might not be making a lot of money at the moment, being unemployed is a great time to sharpen your existing skills or work on building your side hustle.
 If you use your time wisely, you can turn losing a job into a more lucrative long-term solution,” said Greg Johnson, personal finance expert and co-owner of Club Thrifty.

 Don’t be afraid to tell friends and family you’re looking for work, or have a skill to offer.
 This is a time to utilize your established network to get back on your feet.

 8. Lower Your Debt Payments

 You might consider working with a nonprofit credit-counseling agency to manage your debt through a debt management plan (DMP).
-“On average, a DMP reduces credit card interest rates by about half, and the total monthly payment by about 20 percent,” said Nitzsche.
+“On average, a DMP reduces credit card interest rates by about half, and the total monthly payment by about 20%,” said Nitzsche.

 9. Cut Your Grocery Spending

-The average family of four spends between $568 and $1,300 per month on groceries, according to the USDA.
-You can cut your grocery spending by purchasing generic items or shopping at discount stores.
+The average person spends anywhere between $150-$300 per month on food costs, with inflation and some not-so-good habits contributing to the high cost of the typical grocery bill.
+However, the good news is that you can cut your grocery spending by purchasing generic items or shopping at discount stores.

 Facing unemployment is a stressful time, but wise decision-making can help get you through it.
 By making some of these changes, you can better weather the storm and set yourself up for success.

 More From GOBankingRates